adambard/learnxinyminutes-docs/c.html.markdown

     printf("\n");

     // *****NOTES*****:
-    // Loops MUST always have a body.
-If no body is needed, do: int i;
+    // Loops and Functions MUST have a body.
+If no body is needed: int i;
     for (i = 0; i <= 5; i++) {
         ; // use semicolon to act as the body (null statement)